DesignCodeBuild/basiccamanjs/README.md

 + wordpress/wp-admin/TEST.php will currently make thumbnails for specific images.
   - This line: wp-content/themes/twentythirteen/functions.php: set\_post\_thumbnail\_size( 604, 270, true );
   - It is difficult because there is a specific size (in this case, 604, 270) that is determined by the theme, where the url will vary.
-  - Need to figure out how to find ID for an image once submitted.
+  - Need to figure out how to find ID for an image once submitted. (done)
+  - Figure out how to get wordpress to actually recognize the existence of the image (probably has to do with wp\_postmeta)